loopbackio/loopback-next/examples/passport-login/README.md

 1. Click on `Sign Up` from the header menu and register as a local user.
-2. If the email provided during registration, matches with your account in facebook or google you can link those profiles with your local account.
+2. If the email provided during registration, matches with your account in Facebook or Google you can link those profiles with your local account.
 3. Click on `Login` from the header menu and enter registered email id and password.
 The `View account` page loads with user information.